 The Non-Medical Prescribing programme of study include students who undertake placements or professional practice as part of their studies, and whose professional conduct and practice during the period of academic study is a key element of their satisfactory progress toward an award and toward professional recognition.
 Such programmes are designed to instil the professional standards that are required in practice.
-Where a nurse, midwife or SCPHN student does not attain those standards, they will not be eligible for the qualification to be awarded and eligible to be recorded as a prescriber in either or both categories of a community practitioner nurse prescriber (V100, V150); or a nurse or midwife independent/supplementary prescriber (V300) on the NMC Register as independent prescribers.
+Where a nurse, midwife or student does not attain those standards, they will not be eligible for the qualification to be awarded and eligible to be recorded as a nurse or midwife independent/supplementary prescriber (V300) on the NMC Register as independent prescribers.